St. Thomas's Episcopal Church (New Haven, Connecticut): History

+Early years

 On February 24, 1848, a meeting was held by sixteen lay Episcopalians in New Haven, Connecticut, to discuss the opening of a third Episcopal church in the city.
 The first services were held in a room that belonged to Center Church on April 23, 1848, where they remained until 1849.

+Elm Street 1849–1939

 The rector purchased a lot on Elm Street that year, and began construction of a temporary chapel.
 Five months later, the first services were held in the chapel on August 12, 1849.
 The congregation decided that a new, larger church would be built on the site of the existing chapel, and the last services in the chapel were held on March 12, 1854.
 One month later, the cornerstone of the new church was laid, with Bishop John Williams in attendance.
 In the meantime, services were held in Brewster Hall.
 The completed church was consecrated on April 19, 1855.
-It was constructed in the English Gothic Revival style out of Portland stone.
+It was constructed in the English Gothic Revival style out of Portland brownstone.
 A parish house was not built until 1888.
 The cornerstone was laid on May 21, and the building was dedicated on February 3, 1889.

+In 1893, the composer Charles Ives served as an organist at the church.

+Relocation to Whitney Avenue

 In 1923, the rector proposed that the church relocate to another part of New Haven, as since the founding of the church, Elm Street had become entirely commercial.
-The congregation purchased a lot on Whitney Avenue, between Odgen and Cliff Streets in 1923.
+The congregation purchased a lot on Whitney Avenue, between Ogden and Cliff Streets in 1923.
 There, a new parish house was constructed in 1931.
 A new church was constructed there, and consecrated on October 8, 1939.
+The new buildings were designed by Allen, Collens & Willis in the English Gothic style.

+Founding of St. Thomas's Day School

+In 1956, the Rev. William R. Robbins and Dr. Dorothy Asch established St. Thomas's Day School, a private elementary school on the grounds of the church.
+In 1992, the church added a new wing to the parish hall to accommodate the growth of the school.

+Leadership on same-sex marriage in the Episcopal Church

+In 2005, during the rectorship of the Rev. Michael F. Ray, the vestry of St. Thomas's adopted a resolution calling for the church to treat all couples equally in administering the sacrament of marriage.
+Because Connecticut's Episcopal bishop Andrew Smith prohibited churches in the state to perform same-sex marriages at that time, the result was a moratorium on all marriage ceremonies.
+The moratorium lasted for two years, ending when the Episcopal Diocese of Connecticut permitted churches to bless same-sex unions.